Calories in Cuban Style Fully Cooked Roast Pork, Pasteurized Process Swiss Cheese Product, Pickle Chips and Yellow Mustard on a Bun Sandwich

 📋 Nutrition Summary

-At 320.3 calories per serving (1 Serving (154.0g)), Cuban Style Fully Cooked Roast Pork, Pasteurized Process Swiss Cheese Product, Pickle Chips and Yellow Mustard on a Bun Sandwich, Cuban Style is a high-calorie food — portion size matters if you're monitoring your daily intake.
+At 320.3 calories per serving (1 Serving (154.0g)), Cuban Style Fully Cooked Roast Pork, Pasteurized Process Swiss Cheese Product, Pickle Chips and Yellow Mustard on a Bun Sandwich is a high-calorie food — portion size matters if you're monitoring your daily intake.
 Carbohydrates are the primary energy source at 46.0g per serving (56.8% of calories), with a good 2.0g of dietary fiber.
 One thing to note: a single serving contains 1059.5mg of sodium (46% of the daily recommended limit), which is significant if you're watching your salt intake.

 🏷️ Diet & Nutrition Tags